angelazhangmsft/ProjectReunionSimpleMathProjection/README.md

-# SimpleMath Projection Sample with Project Reunion
+# SimpleMath Projection Sample with Windows App SDK

-This repo uses C#/WinRT to generate a projection, distribute as a NuGet package and consume it using Project Reunion templates.
+This repo uses C#/WinRT to generate a projection from a simple C++/WinRT component, distribute the projection as a NuGet package, and consume the package from a Windows App SDK app.

-Before building, make sure to go to **Build** -> **Configuration Manager**, and set all projects to x86/Win32.
-(You can also choose another configuration, but need to change the Configuration settings as well as the nuspec paths).
+Before building, make sure to go to **Build** -> **Configuration Manager**, and set all projects to x64.
+Note that the projection library project sets `<PlatformTarget>AnyCPU</PlatformTarget>` in order to build a non architecture-specific interop assembly, so that any consuming apps can reference the projection.

-Note: Package restore will fail on **ProjectReunionApp**, since we first need to generate the SimpleMathComponent.nupkg.
+Build steps:

-To build and run:
+1. Build **SimpleMathComponent** for all architectures: x64, x86, and ARM64.

-- First build the **SimpleMathComponent.Interop** project.
-This should first build **SimpleMathComponent** (generating SimpleMathComponent.winmd).
-Then it will build the projection interop project, generating SimpleMathComponent.Interop.dll as well as the SimpleMathComponent.nupkg.
+2. Build **WinAppSDKSimpleMathProjection** to generate the NuGet package (the nuspec requires setting the platform to x64, but note that the output projection assembly is AnyCPU).
-- Then set **ProjectReunionApp (Package)** as the Startup Project, right-click on the Solution -> Restore NuGet Packages, and then you can build and deploy **ProjectReunionApp (Package)**.
+3. Restore the **SimpleMathComponent** package in **WinAppSDKApp** before building and running the app.